 - They can work from abroad, thus leaving behind an increasingly toxic environment.
 This perception of toxicity applies to Americans of all political stripes.

 The influx has already started, and is bound to grow.
 I am not referring to digital nomads who move here for a few months or a year before bouncing off somewhere else.
 I am referring to people, of all political stripes and ages, who move down to Mexico full-time.
-They sometimes have online businesses, but often they still have businesses back home which someone manages for them, they are retired, they live off passive income, or start actual businesses in Mexico.
+They sometimes have online businesses, but often they still have businesses back home which someone manages for them.
+They are retired, they live off passive income, or start actual businesses in Mexico.

 They just want to live in peace away from all the nonsense.
 The beach in Mexico is a good destination for this.

-Europeans fleeing conflict
+Europeans who flee conflict

-As inflation eats away peopleโs savings in Western Europe and North America, and as the healthcare systems gradually fall into decay (Europe and Canada) or become too expensive (America), many people will move down South where the cost of living is lower.
+As inflation eats away people’s savings in Western Europe and North America, and as the healthcare systems gradually fall into decay (Europe and Canada) or become too expensive (America), many people will move down South where the cost of living is lower.

 4. Walkability and cycle-ability

-Cancun is all about driving a car and taking cabs.
+Cancún is all about driving a car and taking cabs.
 This is not what people want nowadays.
 They want to fly into their destination, and once they settle in they want to be able to walk and / or cycle around.

 Playa del Carmen is known for its walkability.
 Tulum on the other hand, is know for both walkability and all its cycle paths.